Sibling abuse

 Sibling abuse includes the physical, psychological, or sexual abuse of one sibling by another.
-More often than not, the younger sibling is abused by the older sibling.
-Sibling abuse is the most common form of family violence in the US.
-Nationally-representative data show that about a third of US children, aged 0-17 years of age, have been victimized by their sibling in the past year.
-Sibling sexual abuse is estimated to occur for between 1-7% of siblings.
-Sibling abuse often goes unrecognized, even by those harmed by it.
 As opposed to sibling rivalry, sibling abuse is characterized by the use of control or power by one sibling over another.

 A power differential is not always easily identifiable, so an additionally important characteristic of sibling abuse is that the incidents or patterns of behaviors between siblings pose a high risk of serious physical and/or emotional harm and may include sexual coercion or violence.
 Sibling sexual abuse includes sexual behaviors that are unwanted, pressured, coerced, and may include contact or non-contact behaviors.
-Physical, psychological, and sexual abuse often co-occur.
+Physical, psychological, and sexual abuse can often co-occur.

+More often than not, the younger sibling is abused by the older sibling.
+Sibling abuse often goes unrecognized, even by those harmed by it.
+Sibling abuse is the most common form of family violence in the US.
+Nationally-representative data collected in 2013 reported that about a third of US children, aged 0–17 years of age, had been victimized by their sibling.
+Sibling sexual abuse has been estimated to occur for between 1-7% of siblings.

 Physical abuse

 Sibling physical abuse can include shoving, hitting, slapping, kicking, biting, pinching, scratching, and hair-pulling.
 Sibling physical abuse is more common than peer bullying and other forms of family abuse, such as spousal or child abuse.

 Even when sibling abuse is recognized it remains under-reported, due to the lack of recognition and resources provided to families, such as child protective services and mandatory reporters.

-Sibling physical abuse can persist from childhood through adulthood, with prevalence rates varying across studies, though its frequency declines as the victim and/or sibling who harms age.
+Sibling physical abuse can persist from being a child and being an adult, with prevalence rates varying across studies, though its frequency declines as the victim and/or sibling who harms age.

-In Pakistani immigrant families in the UK, siblings have the highest proportion of physical abuse compared to other family members, with 35% being done by siblings, compared to 33% by mothers and 19% by fathers.
+In Pakistani immigrant families in the UK, siblings have been reported to hold the highest proportion of physical abuse compared to other family members, with 35% committed by siblings, compared to 33% by mothers and 19% by fathers.

 The findings for gender differences in sibling physical victimization experiences are mixed, but generally show that boys are more likely to be victimized than are girls.
 Additionally, age and birth order are also contributing factors to sibling abuse, where older siblings are more likely to abuse younger siblings.

 Psychological abuse

 Psychological abuse among siblings can be difficult to identify.
 Psychological abuse can include ridicule to express contempt, as well as degradation towards the other's self-esteem.
 Abusive psychological harm may involve extreme threats of harm or intimidation.
 Hence, the consequences of the aggression are not only injury, but also control or domination of one sibling over the other.
-Whipple and Finton report that "Psychological maltreatment between siblings is one of the most common, yet often under-recognized forms of child abuse."
+According to a Whipple and Finton report released in 1995, "psychological maltreatment between siblings is one of the most common, yet often under-recognized forms of child abuse."
 Being victimized by a sibling in childhood and adolescence causes fear.